 It is recognized by the Board that class size is an important aspect of an effective educational program.
-Reasonable effort will be made to keep class sizes equalized within grade levels and throughout the respective buildings.
-When discrepancies occur which increase the workload of a teacher by more than fifteen percent (15%) of other teachers within the building or grade level, the administration shall, if the teacher requests, meet with the teacher and his/her Association representative to seek a workable solution to the problem.
+Reasonable effort will be made to keep class sizes equalized within within the building or grade level, the administration shall, if the teacher requests, meet with the teacher and his/her Association representative to seek a workable solution to the problem.
 Such solutions may include: